tundish/blathnaid/blathnaid/book/chapters.rst

 He felt very proud and important to be on an errand to the City.

 As the miles rolled on, and the day grew late, he started to notice a change in the country.
 The hedges were less well kept than before.
-The ditches were choked and the signposts and milestones overgrown with weed.
+The ditches were choked and the signposts and milestones were overgrown with weed.

 Later in the evening he spied ahead of him a group of tents and carts.